-- 7.1 The wide range of the activities and incidents covered in this report highlights the extent to which fraud and error exist as risks to the achievement of the council's objectives and the degree to which these risks can change over time.
-This is even more relevant given the ongoing Covid 19 pandemic and the potential fraud risks that may arise. - 7.2 Positively, the number of cases reported in Stockport continues to be low in comparison with other authorities.
-In order to maintain this position there are programmes of work in place across the Council to identify and investigate fraud risks and there is effective communication between the services involved.

-7.3 My conclusion is that the Council had effective measures in place during 2019/20 to enable the prevention and detection of inaccuracies and fraud.
+- 7.2 Positively, the number of actual fraud cases identified in Stockport continues to be low in comparison with other authorities.
+In order to maintain this position, there are programmes of work in place across the Council to identify and investigate fraud risks and there is effective communication between the services involved. - 7.3 My conclusion is that the Council had effective measures in place during 202/21 to enable the prevention and detection of inaccuracies and fraud.
 Work will continue in 2020/21 to ensure that the Council has all the necessary policies and procedures in place to create and promote an environment where fraud, bribery and corruption are not tolerated.

-REVISED COUNTER FRAUD AUDIT PLAN 2020/21
+REVISED COUNTER FRAUD AUDIT PLAN 2021/22